su-haris/django-hms/README.md

 * Student: For holding student details
 * Room: To hold room occupancy
 * Approval: To hold room change requests
+* NewRegistration: To hold New Room requests
 * Fees: To hold fee details
 * Posts: To hold notice posts

 ### Functions
 * A Login page for authentication purpose (student or warden)
+* Sign Up Verification
 * Password reset page
 * Allows students to view rooms and select rooms
 * Show Student Profile